francis-tran/project-koopa/README.md

     2. Internal API (Methods that are exposed to other internal modules)
     3. DTO (Each DTO can fully or partially be an internal Bean)

--   JUnit tests
+-   JUnit Tests
     1. Unit tests
-    2. Integration tests
+    2. Integration tests (WebTestClient)
+    3. End to end and single API tests (WebTestClient)

 **Spring Dependencies:**